 The crystal structure of full length-RNase L in the presence of 2-5A and ATP analogs was reported in 2014, which greatly advanced the understating of the PK and RNase domain.22-23 PK domain of RNase L contains canonical five antiparallel $\beta$ sheets and two $\alpha$ helices at the N-lobe.
 The $\alpha$ A helix connects AKR and PK domains while contributing to interaction with 2-5A when RNase L is dimerized.
-C-lobe shows a noncanonical configuration which explains the loss of kinase activity of RNase L. C-lobe consists of three antiparallel $\beta$ , a two-strand $\beta$ sheet, and seven $\alpha$ helices.
-Especially, the C-lobe of RNase L is featured with a noncanonical $\beta 9-\alpha F$ loop where the activation segment of prototype protein kinase is usually located, which leads to a nonstandard position of $\alpha$ G helix and thereby loss of protein kinase substrate recognition position.
-Additionally, uncommon Gly502 instead of Asp502 in RNase L also resulted in a different configuration of the PK domain of RNase L. Nevertheless, the PK domain is a necessary domain for interactions of dimeric RNase L. It contributes to stable dimeric conformation upon ATP binding by parallel back-to-back interaction between two PK domains and cross-interaction between the AKR domain of one protomer and the PK domain of the other protomer.
+C-lobe shows a noncanonical configuration which explains the loss of kinase activity of RNase L. C-lobe of RNase L is featured with a noncanonical $\beta$ 9- $\alpha$ F loop where the activation segment of prototype protein kinase is usually located, which leads to a nonstandard position of $\alpha$ G helix and thereby loss of protein kinase substrate recognition position.
+Additionally, uncommon Gly502 instead of Asp502 in RNase L also resulted in a different configuration of the PK domain of RNase L than other kinases, which also relates to the loss of kinase activity in RNase L. Nevertheless, the PK domain is a necessary domain for interactions of dimeric RNase L. It contributes to stable dimeric conformation upon ATP binding by parallel back-to-back interaction between two PK domains and cross-interaction between the AKR domain of one protomer and the PK domain of the other protomer.